coder/backstage-plugins/plugins/backstage-plugin-devcontainers-react/README.md

 Have an idea for what kinds of components you would like to see?
 Feel free to open an issue and make a feature request!

+## Current limitations

+While this does not directly apply to the React plugin, there are limits around the backend plugin's support of `devcontainer.json` files.
+Please see the backend plugin's README for more information.

+## API documentation

+Please see the [directory for our API references](./docs/README.md) for additional information.

 ## Roadmap

 This plugin is in active development.
 The following features are planned: